miker704/Strife/Strife/cpp_stuff/README.md

  - will be using faker gem later on

- - later for the bonus feature this folder will house the source code for the bot which will be implemented in c++ using webserver for c++ and, restful api, and cmake and called with react.js
+ - later for the bonus feature this folder will house the source code for the bot which will be implemented in c++ using webserver for c++ and, restful api, and cmake and called with react.js this is done through the restbed api && json library for c++